sonjageorgievska/current/proposals/software-sustainability.md

 The mission of your SIG should contribute to the organization’s mission.
 -->

-- Software sustainability includes best practices
+- Sharing knowledge about best practices regarding research software development, specifically in relation to:
+   - code quality
+   - version control
+   - testing
+   - continuous integration
+   - software citation
+   - FAIR software
 - Formulate some kind of vision on how to improve the day to day practice of developing research software at the Netherlands eScience Center.
-- Act as a signpost for questions regarding software sustainability questions
+- Act as a signpost for questions regarding sustainability of research software

 ## What GitHub repository will the SIG use?